-You must apply and be accepted to the Master of Arts in History program to earn both the J.D. and M.A. in History.
-You must also get permission from the school of law registrar and the Associate Dean for Academic Affairs to participate in the combined degree program.
+You must apply and be accepted to the College of Arts & Sciences Master of Arts in History program to earn both the J.D. and M.A. in History.
+You must also get permission from the school of law registrar and the Associate Dean for Academic Affairs to participate in the dual degree program.

 Tuition for Law and Master of Arts in History Dual Degree Program